-I started pretty young for my field.
-In 2009, while living in Ohio, I turned a hobby into a job, where I made graphics for an online video game called Graal Online.
+I started pretty young for my field as a tweenager while living in Ohio, I turned a hobby into a job, where I made graphics for an online video game called Graal Online.
 I used software called Jasc Paint Shop Pro on Windows 98, now formally known as Corel Paint Shop Pro, to do this.
 I then transitioned into using Adobe Photoshop 6 to create graphics for the game.

 I moved out to Orange County California for a couple of years during High School, where I continued to create graphics in my spare time as well as take extra curricular classes called Digital Media.
 In this class, I worked on a couple of personal projects and mostly made videos using the iMacs using iMovie and Adobe Premiere.
 I also built my first website in Orange County during 2004 which I used as a personal playground to showcase my creative work.

 I moved back to Ohio for the last two years of High School, where I immediately transferred to a Technical High School and focused on continuing my career in Digital Media.
 I worked on many different projects here, as well as continued my interest and learned Adobe Indesign and Adobe Illustrator.
 I also worked on various Print Projects at this time as well as created a small website for an IT startup company.
 I participated in the Business Professionals of America contests for Graphic Design and Web Design, and placed as an Ohio state Qualifier for Web Design.
 During this time, I also worked Part time after school as a Graphic Designer at a Screen Printing and Sign Shop, Creative Designs and Signs.

 The Middle Years